kamataak/bspam/README.md

 # Speed-Accuracy Psychometric Modeling for Count Outcome Data with R

-`bspam` is an R package that fit a speed-accuracy psychometric model for count outcome data.
-For example, this R package allows model-based calibration and scoring for oral reading fluency (ORF) assessment data.
+`bspam` is an R package that fit a speed-accuracy psychometric model for count outcome data, where the accuracy model is a binomial count latent variable model.
+For example, the use of this modeling technique in this R package allows model-based calibration and scoring for oral reading fluency (ORF) assessment data.

 ## Installation: